 Through it all, we continue in our mission of caring for the hungry and hurting, and helping men reconcile themselves to God through faith and personal growth.

 1979-1992: The Joy House lives up to its name

 As our community changes, so does the Milwaukee Rescue Mission.
 In 1982, we acquire Wells St. Junior High for the growing Sunday school and other growing youth programs.
 In 1986, all Milwaukee Rescue Mission services move to this facility on 19th and Wells.

 In 1991, we open Joy House for homeless mothers and their children.
 Joy House offers emergency and long-term programs, and is made all possible through community support.

 1993-Present: Teaching children, and providing training for better lives

 To serve children and teens, we offer a tutoring program, Christian Basketball league, and other programs.
 Welfare reform brings national attention to the successes of Joy House.
-The Life Skills Program teaches computer, clerical and housekeeping skills.
+The Life Skills Program (now restructured and called New Journey) teaches computer, clerical, and housekeeping skills.